rfly-openha/documents/2_tutorial/interpolation.md

 y_est = interpolation(x, y, x_est, kind)
 ```

-The interpolation method is specified by the `kind`.
+The interpolation method is specified by the parameter `kind`.

 ## Examples